What are the facilities like at Camp?

 Camp Sabra debuted a new Health Center in 2014.
 This air-conditioned building helps us to fulfill our promise of putting your camper’s health and safety first at camp and provides a comfortable place to rest in case of overnight stays.
 The Health Center houses a full-time physician and two, full-time registered nurses.
 This building is located at the center of camp and is fully stocked to meet our campers’ health needs.
 Camp fact: the Health Center is visited more than 14,000 times each summer.
 The new building and new processes have helped us dramatically reduce the amount of time necessary to dispense daily meds.

-New in 2016!
-This nearly 10,000-square-foot, open-air pavilion is used for basketball, volleyball, floor hockey, four-square, pickleball and whatever activities our campers request or create!
+This nearly 10,000-square-foot, open-air pavilion is used for basketball, volleyball, floor hockey, four-square, pickleball and whatever activities our campers request or create.
 Additionally, this provides us with another place to host all-camp gatherings (it even has pull-out bleachers).
-The new Sports Pavilion gives campers a place to find much-needed shade and protection from the elements, too.
+The new Beren Sports Pavilion gives campers a place to find much-needed shade and protection from the elements, too.

 The Fox Family Theatre